 Many wireless sensors are rooted in the Industrial Internet of Things (IIoT), which allows for consistent monitoring along with substantially more data offered.
 Pairing these sensors with mobile devices, such as phones and tablets, lets users analyze the data remotely, even while sitting in the cab to operate the vehicle.
 Such solutions are ideal for observing trends in operating temperature, as well as the pressure performance of a tractor’s hydraulic system.

-Using Parker’s SensoNODE™ sensors and Voice of the Machine™ in tandem allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
-SensoNODE Blue and Voice of the Machine Mobile allow workers to:
+Using Parker’s SensoNODE™ Blue Sensors and Voice of the Machine™ Mobile app allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
+This condition monitoring solution allows maintenance workers to:

 Contributed by Marc Williams, IoT project lead for SensoNODE Sensors and Voice of the Machine Software, Parker Hannifin.

 More posts about condition monitoring and predictive maintenance: